slikts/esnext-generic-iteration/README.md

  * Similar method and callback signatures to the `Array` iteration methods
    + `method(iterable, callback[, thisArg])` with callback parameters `value`, `key`, `iterable`
    + Returning the input type where applicable and defaulting to `Array` otherwise
- * Support for a minimal protocol to describe the shape of the return values of the iterator, and the construction of the result of the iteration method
+ * Support for a minimal protocol to describe the shape of the return values of the iterator and the construction of the result of the iteration method
    + Allow describing the shape of the iterator return values as entries (key-value pairs) or indexed to allow populating the `key` callback parameter with the keys or inferred indices
      - Duplicate the `value` parameter (like with the `Set#forEach()` method) for types with undefined iterator return shapes or where keys/indices are not applicable (like with `Set` objects)
    + Support constructing return values of the same type for builtin types like `Map` or `Set`